The Stochastic Solution to a Cauchy Problem for Degenerate Parabolic Equations: Abstract

 \section{Abstract}

-We consider the stochastic solution to a Cauchy problem corresponding to a nonnegative diffusion with zero drift, which represents a price process under some risk-neutral measure.
-When the diffusion coefficient is locally H\"{o}lder continuous with some exponent in $(0,1]$, the stochastic solution is shown to be a classical solution.
-A comparison theorem is also proved, without linear growth condition on the diffusion coefficient.
-Moreover, the stochastic solution is the unique classical solution if, and {\it only if}, a comparison theorem holds.
-When the stochastic solution is not smooth, we characterize it as a limit of some approximating smooth stochastic solutions.
+We study the stochastic solution to a Cauchy problem for a degenerate parabolic equation arising from option pricing.
+When the diffusion coefficient of the underlying price process is locally H\"older continuous with exponent $\delta\in (0, 1]$, the stochastic solution, which represents the price of a European option, is shown to be a classical solution to the Cauchy problem.
+This improves the standard requirement $\delta\ge 1/2$.
+Uniqueness results, including a Feynman-Kac formula and a comparison theorem, are established without assuming the usual linear growth condition on the diffusion coefficient.
+When the stochastic solution is not smooth, it is characterized as the limit of an approximating smooth stochastic solutions.
+In deriving the main results, we discover a new, probabilistic proof of Kotani's criterion for martingality of a one-dimensional diffusion in natural scale.